 As Focus on the Family points out, “There are a number of distinctive traits that are characteristic of men and women respectively.
 These lists are not intended to be exhaustive – obviously, each individual is unique. (see below for the different perspective man vs. women have, and a list of proven physical differences.).
 There are many different “styles” of masculinity and femininity, and every reader could probably cite a number of additional characteristics that seem basic to his or her identity as a man or a woman.

 Basic Differences in Perspectives: Men vs. Women

 Focus on the Family’s studies show that men and women, generally speaking, have different perspectives toward life.
-This is not to say that there can be some mix between these perspectives in the life of a given man or woman, but in general the differences in orientation or perspective hold true:
+This is not to say that there can be some mix between these perspectives in the life of a given man or woman, of course some women are very outgoing; and some men more introverted!
+But in general the differences in orientation or perspective hold true:

 - Explorative.
 Every boy and every man is on a quest.
 He discovers his identity “out there” in the world where he senses his larger purpose and destiny lie.

 - Determined to “deliver the goods.”
 A man places great stock in knowing that he has what it takes to complete the quest and accomplish the task at hand.